 A Life Lesson from A Squirrel

 While sitting at our campsite under a canopy of pine trees, noisy stellar jays adorned with perky top knots fluttered through the overhead branches.
-We threw pieces of our dog’s food on the ground, and the bright blue birds swooped down and plucked the kibbles up if the pieces landed far enough away from us.
+We threw pieces of our dog’s food on the ground, and the bright blue birds swooped down and plucked the kibbles up–if the pieces landed far enough away from us.

 Suddenly a golden mantle ground squirrel that looked like an overgrown chipmunk popped out of his hole.
 He scurried toward the food and stuffed himself with the tasty treats.
-He got to the pieces before the jays did by coming closer to our feet than they were brave enough to do.
+He got to the pieces before the jays did by . . .
+Read more.